Hurricane of 1938, Cape Cod Canal, Photo courtesy of the Boston Public Library

 This list is by no means comprehensive.
 It’s simply designed to get you thinking about what you’d need.
 If you have to shelter-in-place or stay in your home without power or running water, or if you have a person with unique medical needs, Ready.gov has further information to help you prepare.

 Here are a few rules:

-Plan.
 Spend an hour or two working on your kits and engage the entire family.
 Talk about what you’d do if something happened and you had to leave quickly.
 Make sure you can easily access your wallet and cell phone at all times.

 Here are a few essential items you’ll want to consider putting in your go-kit/ go-bag:

-- Phone numbers and Emergency shelter locations: Write out all of the important phone numbers you’ll think you might need from family, to kid’s school to physicians.
+Write out all of the important phone numbers you’ll think you might need from family, to kid’s school to physicians.
 Yes, write it out – don’t assume your electronics will work.
 Call your town and find out where the emergency shelters are in the event of emergency.
 Put it with your usb drive in the water-proof container.

-- Health Items and prescription medication: If you have life-sustaining medication, make sure you have extra and pack it in case you can’t get to a pharmacy for a while.
+If you have life-sustaining or important medication, make sure you have extra and pack it in case you can’t get to a pharmacy for a while.
 It’s also a good idea to pack additional items such as acetaminophen, ibuprofen, birth control, antibiotic ointment, antacids, laxatives as well as bandaids, gauze and tape, toilet paper, lotion, petroleum jelly, alcohol swabs, paper towels, sterile gloves, pre-moistened towelettes, feminine hygiene products etc. as well as an extra pair of eye glasses if you need them.
 Also bring medical alert information.
 If you have kids, you’re going to need diapers, formula, etc.